LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: CONCLUSION

 \section{CONCLUSION}

 This work introduces \gls{methodname}, a method for reconstructing and targeting internal structures of deformable objects for robotic applications. \gls{methodname} uses neural occupancy networks to infer the full state of deformable objects and their internal structures.
 The fast inference times of below \SI{30}{\ms} make this approach highly applicable in interactive real-world applications.
-In contrast to previous approaches for deformable object reconstruction, we generate our training data using SOFA, a state-of-the-art \gls{fem} simulation framework.
-We investigate methods and give experimental insights into local and global uncertainty estimation for occupancy learning.
+In contrast to previous approaches for deformable object reconstruction, we generate our training data using \gls{sofa}, a state-of-the-art \gls{fem} simulation framework.
+We investigate methods and give experimental insights into local and aggregated uncertainty estimation for occupancy learning.
 Additionally, we introduce a masking based explainability approach for 3D reconstructions from point clouds.
-We validate our approach in robotic real-world experiments, where we puncture \glspl{roi} in three highly deformable objects with a total success rate of $98.9\%$.
+We validate our approach in robotic real-world experiments, where we puncture \glspl{roi} in three \highly deformable objects with a total success rate of $98.9\%$.
 One notable failure case, where the robotic needle missed the \gls{roi} due to bending, emphasizes the importance of low-latency trajectory updates during deformable object interactions.
-Such updates will be the focus of future investigations to extend the approach for applications requiring online trajectory replanning. \gls{methodname} is an important step towards practical and safe robotic interaction with highly deformable objects, as it not only provides rapid structural information, including internal structures hidden from visual observation, but also quantifies its own certainty in its predictions. \gls{methodname} eliminates the need for traditional registration methods and sets a new foundation for future developments in autonomous manipulation of deformable objects.
+Such online trajectory updates will be the focus of future investigations.
+We demonstrated \gls{methodname}'s advantages compared to \gls{v2s}, despite providing the baseline with numerous advantages during the evaluation. \gls{methodname} is an important step towards practical and safe robotic interaction with \highly deformable objects, as it not only provides rapid structural information, including internal structures hidden from visual observation, but also introduces preliminary methods for quantifying its own uncertainty. \gls{methodname} eliminates the need for traditional registration methods and sets a new foundation for future developments in autonomous manipulation of deformable objects.